Fri September 14, 2012

 UT President Bill Powers, Austin Mayor Lee Leffingwell, and City Manger Marc Ott are all present.
 Powers began with a statement.

-Powers, alluding to the time difference between when the threat was called in, and the threat’s message that bombs would detonate later in that morning, said “Our first step is to evaluate the situation,” with what he called assistance from city, federal and other governmental agencies.
+Powers, alluding to the time difference between when the threat was called in, and the threat’s message that bombs would detonate later in that morning, said “our first step is to evaluate the situation,” with what he called assistance from city, state and federal agencies.

 Initially, “we could not assure ourselves that this was not a credible threat,” Powers continued.
 “And so we thought the prudent thing to do was clear the buildings. “